Aliases for CDC23 Gene

 GeneCards Summary for CDC23 Gene

 CDC23 (Cell Division Cycle 23) is a Protein Coding gene.
 Diseases associated with CDC23 include Neurotic Excoriation.
-Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Signal transduction_PKA signaling.
+Among its related pathways are Activation of cAMP-Dependent PKA and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity.
 An important paralog of this gene is CDC27.

 UniProtKB/Swiss-Prot Summary for CDC23 Gene

 Component of the anaphase promoting complex/cyclosome (APC/C), a cell cycle-regulated E3 ubiquitin ligase that controls progression through mitosis and the G1 phase of the cell cycle.
 The APC/C complex acts by mediating ubiquitination and subsequent degradation of target proteins: it mainly mediates the formation of 'Lys-11'-linked polyubiquitin chains and, to a lower extent, the formation of 'Lys-48'- and 'Lys-63'-linked polyubiquitin chains.